 Individuals of all ages who engage in restrictive dieting put themselves at risk for developing an eating disorder.
 National Eating Disorders Association (NEDA) states that those who diet moderately are five times more likely to develop an eating disorder.
 For individuals who have a family history with disordered eating, the chances increase even more.

 Food and weight obsessions

 Dieting has proven to lead to increased obsessions with food and weight.
 It intensifies feelings of guilt and shame associated with food.
 This can contribute to a cycle of restricting, bingeing, purging or excessive exercise.
 When left untreated these behaviors can result in an eating disorder.

 Dieting can lead to anorexia when a diet becomes so restrictive you have an imbalance of energy intake and energy expenditure.
 As this process progresses and you start to lose weight, you’re actually starving your body.
 This can lead to preoccupation with food and urges to overeat.
 There are also mood changes including irritability, increased anxiety and obsessive/rigid thinking, and a distorted self-image.
 When diets go too far, you can experience all of these symptoms and inadvertently develop anorexia.

 Dieting can also lead to bulimia.
 When you diet, you can feel more hungry than usual.
 Diets often involve eliminating entire food groups or foods that you find tasty and satisfying.
 Over time, it can be difficult to resist hunger cues or the desire to eat foods you’ve eliminated.
 This can lead to binge eating.

-When you “mess up” a diet, you can feel immense shame and guilt.
-This can lead to purging behaviors, including self-induced vomiting, over exercising, restriction and laxative abuse.
+When you struggle to follow a diet, you can feel immense shame and guilt.
+This can lead to purging behaviors, including self-induced vomiting, over exercising, restriction, laxative abuse and, eventually, signs of bulimia.

 Know the red flags of dieting